There are many great things we can learn from our ancestors. As we learn about them, we also learn important lessons in our lives.

 Why Is Knowing Your Ancestor’s Homeland Is Important?

 Research about your ancestor’s homeland is essential to any genealogical travel.
-It is crucial you do your research on your ancestor’s hometown before your travel to that location.
+You must do your research on your ancestor’s hometown before your travel to that location.
 If you are unsure where to look, consider getting a DNA test.

 You can discover more by reading Genealogy Travel: Why Knowing Your Ancestor’s Homeland Is Important by clicking here.